cdrch/space-engineers-fan-docs/modding-introduction/main.md

 * use examples
 * pictures
 * hyperlinks to more detail
+* scripting: pb scripts

 ## What can I mod?
 As newcomers to modding a specific game, oftentimes people will not be aware of what can and cannot be modded in the first place.
 And what use are the greatest plans for a mod if the game developer has disallowed access to the key files needed to make those plans reality?
 This chapter will expand on the different "dimensions" of modding, which each require their own expertise and tools.
 Knowing about these different dimensions will allow you to better understand which are relevant for your plans, and which you'd be interested in learning.

 ### SBC modding
 SBC modding is the by far most universal form of modding.
-"SBC" stands for the file format that most files containing game data are saved in.
+"SBC" refers to the file format that most files containing game data are saved in.
 They are easily readable and very simple to adjust.
 Most mods will contain SBC files and thus involve SBC modding, even if they primarily fall into one of the other dimensions of modding.

 What follows is an example of how the inside of an SBC file looks like.
 In this case, it's an excerpt of `Components.sbc`, which defines the `Steel Plate`-component.
 ```xml